Helena Santos Lab

 In another line, we use in vivo NMR coupled with 13C-labelling to measure on line the dynamics of intracellular metabolites to provide useful guidelines for metabolic engineering strategies.
 The team collaborates with USA and EU groups with expertise in mathematical modelling for the integration of the data at multi-level organization.
 Target organisms: Lactococcus lactis for the production of nutraceuticals and Corynebacterium glutamicum for the production of reagents for the chemical industry from renewable resources.

-- Pedro Miguel Lamosa (25%), Auxiliary Investigator and Manager of CERMAX
+- Pedro Miguel Lamosa (25%), Research Assistant and Manager of CERMAX

 - Luís Gafeira Gonçalves, Post-Doc